 Decentralised, Networked, Collaborative: This was the philosophy behind Energieavantgarde Anhalt e.V. when it started three years ago.
-The aim was to meet the demands of the energy transition – the economic, climate policy-related and social requirements – at a regional level and to develop a decentralised energy system (for the German state of Saxony-Anhalt).
+The aim is to meet the demands of the energy transition – the economic, climate policy-related and social requirements – at a regional level and to develop a decentralised energy system (for the German state of Saxony-Anhalt).
 New business and participation models were also tested in systematic start-up processes to give space to meaningful innovations throughout the experiment.
-We assisted and supported Energieavantgarde Anhalt e.V. for the duration of its project and now, at the end of the project, would like to take some time to reflect upon it.
+We have assisted and supported Energieavantgarde Anhalt e.V. until summer 2017 and now we would like to take some time to reflect upon it.
 We’re bringing to the table three notions that summarise our findings, starting with the need for widespread, social participation, then moving on to the approach based on the perspective of the consumer, before finally looking at forgotten aspects that can be factored in by a regional energy supply concept.

 Notion 1: Living labs are suitable as testing fields if participation is taken seriously and not exclusively practised by a few actors.